Partnering with you to make your dreams come true

-Due to the data breach at Home Depot, MNB is continously monitoring the situation to best protect our customers from any potential losses.
-In the meantime, we at MNB encourage all of our customers to check your bank statements regularly and look for any unauthorized transactions, even small ones.
+As a friendly reminder, we at MNB encourage all of our customers to check your bank statements regularly and look for any unauthorized transactions, even small ones, as a result of the Home Depot data breach.
 If you have any questions, concerns, or think that you may be a victim of this data breach, please contact Evan Dufault immediately at 508-865-9521 ext.
-210 or via e-mail at email@example.com.
+210 or via e-mail at firstname.lastname@example.org.

 A Snapshot of Millbury National Bank's History: 1825 - Present

 Small town financial institutions have always been at the forefront of our country’s success, even dating back to the turn of the 19th century.
 Small banks, such as Millbury National Bank, have helped fuel the Industrial Revolution, endured through the Great Depression and continue to thrive and serve small communities throughout the Blackstone Valley.

 In the early 1800’s, when the Industrial Revolution was really taking off throughout the Blackstone Valley, a family owned armory was just picking up steam.
 Built by Asa Waters II and brother, Elijah Waters, the family began to revolutionize how guns were made for that time period in a small mill adjacent to the Blackstone River.
 During that time, their gunsmithing included many technological advances that were perceived as ahead of their time, which led to a more reliable and more accurate firearm.
 Due to their growing success, the armory actually received their first contract to manufacture guns from the United States government in 1808 (Blankenheim, 26).